Famous Cafes in Vienna

-Cafe Howlka is one of handful of cafes in Vienna that opened after world war.
+Cafe Howlka is one of the handful of cafes in Vienna that opened after the world war.
 It is a popular place for artists and writers same as Café Landtmann.
-With its wooden frame and simple decor, it is much quieter and simpler than places like Café Central.
-Locals here often have coffee and desserts like sweet bread filled with home-made jams.
+Its wooden frame and simple decor make it much quieter and simpler than places like Café Central.
+Locals here often have coffee and desserts like sweet bread filled with homemade jams.

 Café Central in Palais Events Veranstaltungen GmbH

-Perhaps one of the most famous location amongst Vienna coffee houses is Café Central.
-Its location in the city center makes it a very crowded place and you need to wait sometimes to get a place to seat.
+Perhaps one of the most famous locations amongst Vienna coffee houses is Café Central.
+Its location in the city center makes it very crowded, and you sometimes need to wait to get a place to sit.
 The Café Central opened in 1876 and was built in the late Romantic style.
 The interior is a combination of the architecture of old buildings with new elements.
-Although people line up in front of this café all hours of the day, you really should try this café in your trip.
-The interior design is amazing and the cakes are incredibly delicious.
+Although people line up in front of this café all hours of the day, you really should try this café on your trip.
+The interior design is amazing, and the cakes are incredibly delicious.

 Demel near Spanish Riding School

-If you are looking for more sweets, choose Demel, which is one of the most famous cafes in Vienna for their chocolate sweets.
-Also, they are very well known in Austria as well and many locals travel from countryside to try sweets here.
-The prices are slightly high, however, if you crave tasty sweets with some coffee, this is the place to go.
+If you are looking for more sweets, choose Demel, which is one of the most famous cafes in Vienna for its chocolate sweets.
+Also, they are very well known in Austria as well, and many locals travel from the countryside to try sweets here.
+The prices are slightly high; however, if you crave tasty sweets with some coffee, this is the place to go.

 Mozart cafe Found inside Hotel Sacher Wien